modular-things/modular-things/log/2022-10_modular-thing-log.md

 From Leo: I downgraded the naming system with random unique IDs which presents some clear irritations when the ports randomly resweep and your code no longer works.
 I think storing names in EEPROM would be hugely advantagous.
 I added some UI for writing names to devices but we still need the guts of it.

+## 2022 11 23

+OK I have a motor now and should get back to building its VM...
+I want also to check again the general state of the modular-system thing, OSAP, and the naming-to-eeprom code...
+I think I might do it with the RGBBThing, to clear that up first?

+Ah!
+Yes - I had this in a certified half-baked state: we can rename things, but need a second name to find the proper vm's for them: so each needs a fixed root-vertex name, for the firmware, then a unique-name that's re-writable.

+Also I have this bug

+### String Reading / Writing Bug

+I think here it's that

+- strings written in JS and in CPP are successfully read-back by JS,
+- strings written in JS are not ever read in CPP,
+- additionally, here we use c-strings,

+This means that... likely, the issue is on the ingestion side - i.e. the data is all there when it's written, but i.e. CPP goes looking for a null-termination, but the way I write strings doesn't terminate 'em as such at the moment (badness), so we have this debacle.

+OK, amended that.

+### Two-Names

 ---

 ## Demo Wishlist